 Cala Jondal Beach

 Surrounded by rugged cliffs, fragrant pine trees and turquoise waters, Cala Jondal has long been renowned as one of the best beaches on the island.
 It tends to attract the cool crowd who come here for the trendy beach bars, such as Tropicana Beach Club, and the restaurants Es Xarcu, Yemanja, which is a favourite with the locals and newcomer Casa Jondal.

 Near Ibiza Town

 One of the most renowned resorts of Ibiza, Playa d’en Bossa (PDB) is home to iconic clubs, a lively international crowd and one of the island’s longest beaches – plus a great beach club, The Beachouse.
-You will also find an amazing array of local bars with good vibes, restaurants that have Menu Del Dia delights and plenty of shops for a new bikini or bat and ball for the beach.
-PDB also played host to Bora Bora – one last little slice of the clubbing institution that was born around the same time as the iconic space that has now become Hi Ibiza.
+Not to mention the iconic “Space” that has now become Hi Ibiza.

 Near Ibiza Town

 Set against a beautiful backdrop of sand dunes, the far right-hand side of Es Cavallet is one of Ibiza’s official nudist beaches – though stripping off is not obligatory.
 Popular with the fashionable crowd, you’ll also spot the occasional celeb at the excellent beach club, El Chiringuito – and, to the far left, La Escollera provides some incredible local seafood.